I didn't get into the residence hall I wanted. Is there any way I can change now?

 What exactly does it mean to be in the "Quad" community?
 Is there a "class" time we need to schedule for?

 The Quadrangle Living and Learning Community, or "Quad," is composed of four small residence halls located adjacent to the Engineering Center on the west side.
-A computer lab, tutoring, calculus work groups, and wireless computing access are available in the Quad.
+A computer lab, tutoring, math work groups, and wireless computing access are available in the Quad.
 The Quad is a living and learning community, not a Residential Academic Program (RAP), so there are no required courses to enroll in if you live in the Quad.
 See the Engineering Quadrangle page on the Department of Housing website for more information.

 What is the difference between the Quad and the other residence halls?

 The main difference is location and convenience to the Engineering Center.
 Your roommate will likely be an engineering, math, or applied science student, which makes for a perfect study partner (though not all residents in the Quad are from these majors, so there is still some variety).
-Calculus work groups, engineering-focused tutoring, and a computer lab with engineering software are also conveniently located on site.
+Math work groups, engineering-focused tutoring, and a computer lab with engineering software are also conveniently located on site.

 I'm signed up for a Residential Academic Program (RAP) in another residence hall and will have to take a class through them.
 Can this course be applied toward my degree requirements?